-Get the best monopod for under 50 dollars!
+There are a few must have features, but can you get best monopod for under 50 dollars!
 If you're like a lot of other semi-serious photographers you realize the virtues of using a monopod, but wouldn't use one enough to justify spending $400 for a Gitzo.
-There are simply too many choices.
+There are simply too many better monopod choices that are under $50.

-DSLR users.
-You might be able to find the best monopod for under $50 too.
-Definitely true if you shoot wildlife or sports and don't need a special monopod head.
+DSLR users are a different story.
+You can find the best monopod for under $50 too.
+Definitely true if you're not shooting with a big lens or a full frame pro DSLR.
+If you're sporting a big long powerful zoom lens to shoot wildlife or sports, and you don't need a special monopod head, you can find an affordable monopod.
 The monopod head is the all-important link between the pole and your camera.

-If you go this route, you MUST not over tighten.
-The biggest complaint coming from reviewers who've purchased monopods ofr under $50 is the breakage of the plastic anchor that holds the mounting screw.
+If you go this route, you MUST not over tighten your camera to the mounting bolt.
+The biggest complaint coming from reviewers who've purchased monopods for under $50 is the breakage of the plastic anchor that holds the mounting screw that screws into the bottom of your camera.

 Heavier, thicker monopods will be sturdier and hold more weight.